 Some mobile boosters have now become smarter than their legacy predecessors allowing the Telstra, Optus and Vodafone to approve the use of a limited range of products available to the public although proper deployment and engineering is still key to getting a successful outcome.
 Whilst there is plenty of illegal repeaters available for sale online, many of which are very hard to configure, their use is not permitted, the use of approved operator hardware only is permissable.

 Wireless Coverage Solutions are a team of experienced cellular coverage specialists with in-house engineering and deployment resources.
-Contact us now for a free consultation to discuss how a legal booster or similar solution could meet your needs and improve the connectivity in your space.
+Contact us now for a free consultation to discuss how a legal booster or similar solution could meet your needs and improve the connectivity inside your building

 How does a Mobile Signal Booster work?